 Rape Aggression Defense (RAD) is a nationally-known self defense program.
 RAD's program objective is to develop and enhance the options of self defense so they may become viable considerations to the woman who is attacked.
 The program consists of lecture, discussion, instruction and hands-on simulation.
 This dynamic program has the ability to empower ANY woman by providing her with the skills necessary to avoid, resist and defend against an attack if she so chooses.

 The course is 12 hours, and is offered with four three-hour classes (nights).
-The last three hours of the course entails an evening simulation exercise, where you actually employ the techniques and skills you have learned against trained simulators, in a controlled environment.
 The course is suitable for women of all physical abilities, and you will be encouraged to go at your own pace.
+What to expect:

 RAD for Women Certified Instructors: